quentin-ld/zenpress/readme.txt

 = Do you accept donations? =

 I am accepting donations on my buymeacoffee page : https://buymeacoffee.com/quentinld.
 If you work at an agency that develops with WordPress, ask your company to provide sponsorship in order to invest in its supply chain.
-The tools that I maintain probably save your company time and money, and GitHub sponsorship can now be done at the organisation level.
+The tools that I maintain probably save your company time and money, and Buy me a coffee support can now be done at the organisation level.

 In addition, if you like the plugin then I'd love for you to leave a review.
 Tell all your friends about it too!